 A faithful adaptation that will leave fans salivating for more.

 Not even the flu could prevent me from watching my childhood trauma come to life in a new adaptation.
 The hype was massive, everyone was excited and yet pensively cautious – they've seen this hype before (A Nightmare on Elm Street remake) and have been let down.
-Director Andy Muschietti, the man who gave us Mama - which was quite good and suspenseful, had heavy
+Director Andy Muschietti, the man who gave us Mama - which was quite good and suspenseful, had heavy pressure to

 Will moviegoers be pleased?
 Yes.
 Staying quite true to the novel – for the most part, the performances, the story structure, the mood, the creepiness is all here.
 I wouldn't exactly say it is scary but more creepy and intriguing which is what was needed.